janetjoywilson/janetjoywilson.github.io/_posts/2021-09-30-mother-earth.md

 I only learned recently the significance of the [strawberry](https://youtu.be/RSi39qSrVYI) from Indigenous elders.

 The strawberry teaches forgiveness and peace.
 The strawberry is shaped like a heart, and strawberries are known to the Anishinaabe as heart berries.

+Today.
+I will re-read the [Truth and Reconciliation Commission's 94 Calls to Action](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/indigenous-people/aboriginal-peoples-documents/calls_to_action_english2.pdf).

+I will also continue to read Indigenous writers.
+I have been a long time subscriber to [RAVEN READS](https://ravenreads.org/) subscription box and I highly recommend it.

+It was in 2015, shortly after the TRC released its final report, [Raven Reads founder Nicole McLaren](https://ravenreads.org/pages/about-us#story) started a book club.
+The book club was a gathering place to not only share incredible books but to open a dialogue as well.
+To bring this experience to a wider audience, Raven Reads was born.

+It was designed as a safe space for people to learn about other cultures, about history and to discover beautifully crafted products made by Indigenous entrepreneurs from around the globe.

+I'll leave this post here with Nicole Mclaren's words:

+"My mixed-heritage and Indigenous roots have instilled a passion in me for finding interesting ways to engage, inspire and motivate those around me.
+Raven Reads was born from a desire to educate others about the devastating impact residential schools had on Indigenous people in Canada.

+Residential schools were in place in Canada for more than a century, with the last one closing in 1996.
+Over 150,000 children attended these schools and many never returned.
+Often underfunded and overcrowded, these schools were used as a tool of assimilation.
+Thousands of students suffered physical and sexual abuse - all suffered from loneliness and a longing to be home with their families.
+Entire cultures, languages and ways of life were wiped out and the impact inflicted by these schools continues to be felt to this day.

+The Truth & Reconciliation Committee’s final report (released in 2015) laid the foundation for a way to find common ground for moving forward for both Indigenous and non-Indigenous peoples.

+As many of us do, I frequently ask myself what does reconciliation mean and what role can I play in this?
+I know that reconciliation means different things to different people.
+To many, it’s about establishing and maintaining a mutually respectful relationship between Indigenous and non-Indigenous peoples in this country.
+For that to happen, there must be awareness of our collective past along with action that will change behaviour.

+We are not there yet.
+The relationship between Indigenous and non-Indigenous peoples is not a mutually respectful one.

+But I believe we can get there."